cortsf/quterofi/README.md

 - Call with `--string <arg>` to start with string ARG

 - Call with `--invert` to threat the last word as a search engine alias, instead of the first one.
 If you search string is `hello world ddg`, the underlying command will be `:open ddg hello world`.
-This behavior is for `-kb-accept-entry`, you can also accept your entry with `-kb-custom-2` for your string to be interpreted verbatim (`:open ddg hello`)
+This behavior is for `-kb-accept-entry`, you can also accept your entry with `-kb-custom-2` for your string to be interpreted verbatim (`:open ddg hello world`)

 ### Available keys when using the `open` menu
 1. **-kb-accept-entry** (Any of `Ctrl+j`,`Ctrl+m`,`Return`,`KP_Enter`):